-Note that if there are m attributes, each of which can take n values, then the total number of possible ESQs is $n^m$ .
+Note that if there are m attributes, each of which can take n values, then the total number of possible ESQs is n^m .
 Searching for the ESQ that globally maximizes the objectives in this space is infeasible; we therefore approximately search for it by performing a heuristic-informed search.
-Our objective is to create an ESQ with m attributevalue pairs as constraints.
-We begin with the constraints specified by the user query $Q^$ .
+Our objective is to create an ESQ with m attribute-value pairs as constraints.
+We begin with the constraints specified by the user query Q^ .
 We set these as evidence in the Bayes network, and then query the Markov blanket of these attributes for the attribute-value pairs with the highest posterior probability given this evidence.
-We take the top-kattribute-value pairs and append them to $Q^$ to produce k search nodes, each search node being a query fragment.
-If Qhas p constraints in it, then the heuristic value of Q is given by $\mathbf{Pr}(Q)^{m/p}$ .
+We take the top-kattribute-value pairs and append them to Q^ to produce ksearch nodes, each search node being a query fragment.
+If Q has p constraints in it, then the heuristic value of Q is given by $\mathbf{Pr}(Q)^{m/p}$.
 This represents the expected joint probability of Q when expanded to m attributes, assuming that all the constraints will have the same average posterior probability.
 We expand them further, until we find k queries of size mwith the highest probabilities.

-B. Increasing the recall
+5.2 Increasing the recall

 Adding constraints to the query causes the precision of the results to increase, but reduces the recall drastically.
 Therefore, in this stage, we choose to delete some constraints from the ESQs, thus generating relaxed queries (RQ).
 Notice that tuples that have corruptions in the attribute constrained by the user can only be retrieved by relaxed queries that do not specify a value for those attributes.
 Instead, we have to depend on rewritten queries that contain correlated values in other attributes to retrieve these tuples.
 Using relaxed queries can be seen as a trade-off between the recall of the resultset and the time taken, since there are an exponential number of relaxed queries for any given ESQ.
-As a result, an important question is the choice of RQs to execute.
-We take the approach of generating every possible RQ, and then ranking them according to their expected relevance.
-This operation is performed entirely on the learned error statistics, and is thus very fast.
+As a result, an important question is the order and number of RQs to execute.

-We score each relaxed query by the expected relevance of its result set.
+We define the rank of a query as the $\it expected$ $\it relevance$ of its result set.